xtrul/motioncam-player/README.md

 - The log prints `MODE = GPU (Vulkan hw_frames)` when this path is used.
 - If initialization of Vulkan hardware frames fails it falls back to the CPU path automatically.
 - When GPU processing is active additional `[GPU]` log lines confirm the compute pipeline ran.

-## DNxHR Export

-- Right-click in the player window and choose **Export to DNxHR** to encode using the FFmpeg `dnxhd` encoder.
-- A GPU path is available via **Convert to DNxHR (GPU)** which runs the RAW→YUV stage on Vulkan.
-- Progress and logging are identical to the ProRes workflow.